 (f) Affiliation based on identity of interest.

-(b) The procuring agency contracting officer, or authorized representative, designates the proper NAICS code size standards table and size standard in a solicitation, selecting the NAICS code which best describes the principal purpose of the product or service being acquired.
+(b) The procuring agency contracting officer, or authorized representative, designates the proper NAICS size standards table and size standard in a solicitation, selecting the NAICS code which best describes the principal purpose of the product or service being acquired.
 Primary consideration is given to the industry descriptions in the NAICS United States Manual, the product or service description in the solicitation and any attachments to it, the relative value and importance of the components of the procurement making up the end item being procured, and the function of the goods or services being purchased.
 A procurement is usually classified according to the component which accounts for the greatest percentage of contract value.

 Acquisitions for supplies must be classified under the appropriate manufacturing NAICS code size standards, not under a Wholesale Trade or Retail Trade NAICS code.
 Acquisitions for supplies must be classified under the appropriate manufacturing or supply NAICS code, not under a wholesale trade or retail trade NAICS code.
 A concern that submits an offer or quote for a contract where the NAICS code assigned to the contract is one for supplies, and furnishes a product it did not itself manufacture or produce, is categorized as a nonmanufacturer and deemed small if it meets the requirements set forth in 13 CFR 121.406(b).
+See information about Trade Agreement compliance.

 Acquisitions for supplies must be classified under the appropriate manufacturing NAICS code size standards code, not under a Wholesale Trade or Retail Trade NAICS code.
 Acquisitions for supplies must be classified under the appropriate manufacturing or supply NAICS code, not under a wholesale trade or retail trade NAICS code.
 A concern that submits an offer or quote for a contract where the NAICS code assigned to the contract is one for supplies, and furnishes a product it did not itself manufacture or produce, is categorized as a nonmanufacturer and deemed small if it meets the requirements set forth in 13 CFR 121.406(b).